FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/get_executable.md

 # please use cmake3 for CentOS
 $ cmake ..
 #To add -j4 to accelerate compilation by 4 compilation processes
+# In macOS, if it raises "ld: warning: direct access" when execute make command, please ignore it
 $ make
 ```